d2207197/confect/README.rst

   + read other TOML/YMAL/JSON/ini files or even environment variables in the configuration file.

-- supports multiple configuration file loading ways and can load multiple times.
+- **can load configuration file through module importing**

-  It loads configuration file through a given file path, or through module importing.
+  Confect loads configuration file through a given file path, or through module importing.
+  It's easy to control the source of configuration file through ``PYTHONPATH``.

+- **can load configuration file multiple times**

+  Sometimes we need multiple configuration files — one for project, one for team and one for personal use.
+  And we want that the personal configuration file has the highest priority.
+  If there's a configuration setting existing in that file, it would override values from other files.

-- loads configurations properties from environment variable.
+- **loads configurations properties from environment variable**

-  It's convenient if you want to change single or some properties values and don't want to modify the configuration file.
+  This feature is convenient if you want to change a single or some properties values, and don't want to modify the configuration file.

-- attachs command line options to some click_ command.
+- **attachs command line options to some click_ command**

+  You can change any configuration value through command line options, if your command is created by click_.

+- **better maintainability**

-- forces users to predefine configuration properties for readability and maintainability.
+  Confect forces users to define configuration properties and set a default value before using them.
-- Immutable conf object for reducing the possibility of making errors.
+  And the ``conf`` object is immutable for reducing the possibility of making errors.
-  No one should modify configuration too dynamically as if they are global variables.

 Install